Conferences & Events

 🔹 Know students on a deeper level

-🔹 Connect them to resources and peers
+🔹 Connect them to peers and resources

 🔹 Empower them to take ownership of their experiences